ivangfr/spring-webflux-reactive-databases/README.md

 ## Cleanup

-To remove all Docker images created by this project, go to a terminan and run the following script
+To remove all Docker images created by this project, go to a terminal and, inside `spring-webflux-reactive-databases` root folder, run the following script
 ```
 ./remove-docker-images.sh
 ```